 Real Estate Tax

-In 2018, Keystone Collections Group will collect the Township's real estate tax.
-Keystone will handle all aspects of West Whiteland's real estate tax collection, including responding to your questions after we finish the transition process.
-After you receive your tax bill, feel free to contact them using the information on the bill.
-If you need immediate assistance, please contact Amy Heinrich, West Whiteland Township's Finance Director.
-This letter from the Township Manager provides more information about the transition.
+Keystone Collections Group is collecting the Township's real estate tax in 2018.
+Keystone handles all aspects of West Whiteland's real estate tax collection, including responding to your questions.
+Feel free to contact Keystone directly regarding any questions about your tax bill, including how to pay it.
+If you still need assistance after contacting Keystone, please contact Amy Heinrich, West Whiteland Township's Finance Director.

 - Bill mailed to property owners on February 15